on May 08, 2019

 But what about the potential upside?

-So perhaps with your diet you're getting 70g of protein, kicking in a half scoop of Bone Broth Protein Powder is a great way to get an extra kick.
+So perhaps with your diet you're getting 70g of protein, kicking in a half scoop of bone broth protein powder is a great way to get a few extra grams of protein in your diet.

 As discussed earlier, one advantage of whey protein is the percentage of BCAA’s that it contains.
 Whey’s amino acid profile is made up of approximately 23% BCAAs.
 Comparatively bone broth contains approximately 8%.